 - Increased energy bills

 If you pull out your home’s air filter, hold it up to a light.
 If you can’t see light coming through it, it’s probably been a while since your last heating service, and likely time to swap it out.
-If it’s a simple disposable air filter, just get a like-size new one.
-It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be swapped out.
-Refer to the filter packaging to see how long the new air filter is designed to be used.
+If it’s a simple disposable air filter, just replace it with a like-size new one.
+It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be replaced.
+Refer to the filter packaging to see how long the new air filter is supposed to be used.
 2. Double check your thermostat.

 3. Open up your air vents.